Ach Gott, vom Himmel sieh darein, BWV 2: 1

 In the opening chorale fantasia, "Ach Gott, vom Himmel sieh darein" (Ah God, look down from heaven), the melody of the chorale is sung by the alto in long notes as a cantus firmus, doubled by two oboes.
 Dürr calls it an exemplary cantus firmus motet, with each entrance of the chorale tune prepared by fugal entrances of the other voices on the same theme.
 The instruments double the voices, with the occasional exception of the continuo.
+John Eliot Gardiner, who conducted the Bach Cantata Pilgrimage in 2000 and recorded Ach Gott, vom Himmel sieh darein at the Basilique Saint-Denis in Paris, assumes that the severe text caused Bach to return to the austere motet style which was already old-fashioned.

 2

 The second movement is a secco recitative, "Sie lehren eitel falsche List, was wider Gott und seine Wahrheit ist" (They teach vain, false deceit, which is opposed to God and His truth), which changes to arioso for two lines that resemble the words of the chorale.
 These lines are marked adagio, and in them the continuo plays in canon with the voice.

 3

 The alto aria, "Tilg, o Gott, die Lehren, so dein Wort verkehren!"
 (O God, remove the teachings that pervert your word!), is written in more modern concertante style with a solo violin as the obbligato instrument, playing lively figuration.
 The last line of the text remains close to the original, and again Bach quotes the chorale tune.